Peak Elevation

 About

-Pine Basin is an outdoor education center and lodge facility operated by the Bonneville Joint School District 93 in Idaho.
+Pine Basin is a historic, non-operational ski area in Idaho, United States.
+Ski operations are not active.
+Pine Basin was an outdoor education center and lodge facility operated by the Bonneville Joint School District 93 in Idaho.
 Originally acquired as a ski lodge in 1972, the site now primarily hosts summer camps and provides rental accommodations within the Caribou-Targhee National Forest.
-The facility focuses on bringing education to the outdoors, offering programs for elementary and secondary students.

 Terrain